Unthrottled/circuit-breaker/README.md

 1. Number of Requests synchronously queued to execute.
 1. How long each synchronous request will take.
-1. Whether or not each invokation will throw an exception.
+1. Whether or not each invocation will throw an exception.

 As an example if the number of requests is set to 50 requests per second, and request latency is set to 500ms per request.
 All you are really going to get is 2 requests per second.

+Also, the application tries to replicate sessions.
+So you can have more than one tab open and each message stream should be unique.
+I have noticed some odd quirks with chrome and not wanting to make http requests when the application is open in more than one tab in chrome. :|

+---

-Bare Minimum, to run the sample you will need:
+#### Bare Minimum, to run the sample you will need:
  - Internet Connection (At least the first time it is run)
  - [Java 8 runtime](http://blog.acari.io/jvm/2017/05/05/Gradle-Install.html)
  - [Gradle 2.3+ ](http://blog.acari.io/jvm/2017/05/05/Gradle-Install.html)